 One interesting theory on the origin of the name Herne comes from Pagan writers Janet and Stewart Farrar.
 They’ve theorized that the name Herne comes from the sound of a stag’s call, which they interpret as sounding like “herne.”
 Having never heard a stag’s call I have no idea if this is true or not, but it’s just as likely as anything else.

 If Herne’s origins lie with those of a pagan god, I think that god is probably the Germanic Woden who would have arrived in Great Britain when it was invaded by the Saxons.
 Like Herne, Woden hung himself on a tree, but in the case of the Germanic god it was in a quest for knowledge (that’s how we got the runes) and he too was said to lead a Wild Hunt.
-Hangings and Wild Hunts, as of today, seem to have very little to do with Cernunnous, and a lot to do with Woden.
+Hangings and Wild Hunts, as of today, seem to have very little to do with Cernunnos, and a lot to do with Woden.
 Woden also rode a magical horse, and Herne has appeared mounted many times in Windsor.
-Woden was also sometimes given the title Herian, which sounds similar to Herne, giving further credence to the idea that the two figures are related.
+Woden was also sometimes given the title Herian, which sounds similar to Herne, though that’s probably dead end.

 Herne was first used in Modern Pagan Ritual back in 1957, and was referred to as a sun-god listed alongside Lugh, (King) Arthur, and the Arch-Angel Michael (a strange hodge-podge of deities and entities to say the least).
 He shows up again in Gerald Gardner’s The Meaning of Witchcraft published in 1959 where he is called a “British example par excellence of a surviving tradition of the Old God of the Witches.”
 (I realize that’s the second time I’ve used that quote on this blog, but it’s so freaking cool I can’t help myself.)